Basicò

 Basicò is a comune (municipality) in the Metropolitan City of Messina in the Italian region Sicily, located about 150 km east of Palermo and about 45 km southwest of Messina.

 Basicò borders the following municipalities: Montalbano Elicona, Tripi.

 Public transport

 Railways

-Novara-Montalbano-Furnari railway station is on the Palermo–Messina railway.
+The Novara-Montalbano-Furnari railway station is on the Palermo–Messina railway.
 It is served by trains run by Trenitalia, including services from Messina.
-Outside of the station is available a Uber service by App.

 Bus and tram

 Basicò is served by bus provided from Azienda Siciliana Trasporti.